Tap/Click ‘find listings’ for a detailed search – or just have a browse.

 HMS Belfast is one of London's landmarks, a World War Two Royal Navy cruiser permanently moored by London Bridge and now a museum operated by the Imperial War Museum.
 Belfast saw service on the Arctic Convoys, during D-Day and the Korean War.
 Exploring the ship gives a unique insight into life on board during those dark days and up to 1963.

-Launched at Chatham in 1765, HMS Victory served in the American War of Independence, the French Revolutionary War and the Napoleonic War.
+Launched in Chatham in 1765, HMS Victory served in the American War of Independence, the French Revolutionary War and the Napoleonic War.
 She is most famous as the flagship of Admiral Horatio Nelson at the Battle of Trafalgar in 1805, when the Royal Navy defeated a larger combined French and Spanish force.
 Nelson died on board.
-Victory has been in dry dock since 1922 and is still a commissioned warship.
+Victory has been in dry dock since 1922 and is the world's oldest naval ship still in commission.
 Learn the origin of 'a square meal' and 'not enough room to swing a cat'.
 Be amazed at the conditions in which sailors lived and fought in the early 19thC.

 HMS Warrior was world’s first armour-plated, iron-hulled warship, a 40-gun steam-powered frigate, albeit with sails too, launched in London in 1860.
 She rendered every other naval ship obsolete at the time, but was herself out of date by 1871.
 Warrior was rescued from use as an oil jetty and restored in Hartlepool to her 1860 condition over an 8 year period.
 She has been berthed in Portsmouth and open to the public since 1987.

 This is a growing listings directory – over 950 entries have been listed as of September 2022.

 Entries have links for further information, such as opening times and entry fees.